Calls for action as Covid vaccination misinformation targets pregnant women

 "Pregnant women are likely to hear messages from multiple people, they are going to listen to people they trust most, that’s their LMC midwife who's always looked after them or who’s looking after them right now.”

-The Ministry of Health said 61 of New Zealand's current community Covid-19 cases are pregnant.
-That's just under 1 per cent of the 6700 cases in this outbreak.
-Four of those pregnant cases have had to be hospitalised.
+The Ministry of Health said 61 of New Zealand's current community Covid-19 cases are pregnant, and four of those pregnant cases have had to be hospitalised.

+It said of the 61 pregnant covid cases, 41 people (67 per cent) had received no vaccine doses at all prior to testing positive for the virus.

+Five pregnant cases (8 per cent) had received one dose less than two weeks before being reported as a case, six (10 per cent) received one dose at least two weeks before reported as a case.

+Of the 61 pregnant cases, nine (15 per cent) were fully vaccinated before being reported as a case.

-But the ministry said it doesn't know how many of those cases had been vaccinated, saying it doesn't record that data for privacy reasons.
+But, in general, the ministry said it doesn't know how many pregnant people have been vaccinated.
+It said it doesn't record that data for privacy reasons.

 Te Huia and MacDonald say that needs to change.